 It's believed that the collision started at approximately 10 am in the eastbound lanes of the interstate, which was most likely instigated by "Lake Effect" weather conditions that included:

 - Reduced visibility

 At the law offices of Greg Monforton & Partners, our Windsor personal injury lawyers urge all motorists to exercise caution during this current winter blast and if possible, to avoid driving on the roads until the system passes.

 In the event of you or someone that you love being injured in a collision that was caused by another driver, our auto accident lawyers welcome the opportunity to review the details of your claim to help determine if you have grounds to file a damages lawsuit.

-We have successfully recovered more than $150,000,000.00 in compensation for our clients and proudly offer FREE consultations to injury victims and their families.
+We have successfully recovered $300,000,000.00 in compensation for our clients and proudly offer FREE consultations to injury victims and their families.

 Greg Monforton & Partners - YOUR local law firm